Checks a data frame for copied/duplicated rows based on

 with copy # info, a subset of distinct records, or a subset of duplicated

 records.
-This flexibility makes copies
+This flexibility makes copies similar to both

 at the same time providing greater flexibility through a larger array of

-output options and competitive performance by using data.table
+output options and competitive performance by using data.table as a

-is also available as a convenience shortcut
+backend. dupes is also available as a convenience shortcut

-for copies(filter = "dupes", sort_by_copies = TRUE)
+for copies(filter = "dupes", sort_by_copies = TRUE).

 a data frame, tibble, or data.table.